ZanderBE/simpson-quote-machine/README.md

 A simpson quote generator built using React.js and REST API that displays random simpsons quotes for the user.

 ## General info
-This project uses React, Javascript and REST API in order to display and serve new quotes to the user.
+This project uses React, JSON and REST API in order to display and serve new quotes to the user.

 ## Status
 Project is: Complete.